 While paid accounts are available, many listeners are still using ‘freemium’ accounts, which lets them to use a music streaming service in exchange for allowing ads to play intermittently between songs.
 These freemium listeners report increased resonance with ads that play during their favorite podcasts and are more valuable than those who listen to music on Video On Demand sites like Youtube.
 In 2017, Spotify had an estimated annual revenue of $20/user, compared to less than $1/user for Youtube Music listeners.

-Each of these platforms also come with its own variety of format options for different creatives.
+Each music platform offers a variety of in-stream advertising format options for different creatives.
 Pandora recently announced a new line-up of dynamic, sequential, and :04 -:10-second short-form ad formats, allowing brands to concentrate their message down for maximum efficiency for brand awareness.
-Additionally, both Pandora and Spotify offer programmatic audio ad buying, allowing brands to optimize their ad delivery for effectiveness.
+Additionally, both Pandora and Spotify offer programmatic audio advertising, allowing brands to optimize their ad delivery for effectiveness.

-Audio streaming services like Spotify and Pandora have the ability to reach listeners with they are most likely to resonate with an ad or brand message.
+Audio streaming services like Spotify and Pandora have the ability to reach listeners when they are most likely to resonate with audio advertising or a brand message.
 With stations and playlists created around activities like “Study Time,” “Relaxation,” and “Working Out,” in-stream audio ads are delivered in the most effective context for awareness and brand recall lift.
 From sponsored stations, ad view incentives, and short audio spots delivered on a one-to-one basis, in-stream audio advertising puts brands in front of listeners right at the moment of engagement and with 100% ad share at the time of impression.

 The foundational idea of a music streaming platform is that listeners are able to curate their own personalized radio and listen to exactly what they want when they want to.
 To provide this experience, many platforms allow for a certain number of song skips, the ability to approve or disapprove of the currently playing song, and the ability to add specific songs to a custom playlist.
 Each of these actions is a moment of engagement that a streaming platform can use to time ad delivery so that an impression is guaranteed.
 Pair this with user-submitted information, such as age, gender, location, interests, and favorited songs, to give your ads added relevancy to the listener.